Introduction: what is the Regional Arts Fund (RAF)?

-There are two Community Grant rounds per year and Quick Response Grants (QRG) are permanently open with 11 monthly assessments a year excluding December.
+There are two Community Grant rounds per year and Quick Response Grants (QRG) are permanently open with 11 monthly assessments each year (excluding December).

 Quick Response Grants

 The Quick Response Grant program is open all year round.
-Applications submitted by midnight on the last Sunday of every month are collated for a monthly assessment excluding December.
+Applications submitted by midnight on the last Sunday of every month are collated for assessment and announced within ten working days.

 Who can apply?

 All artists and art organisations in Tasmania, including Hobart based organisations and artists, are classified as regional and therefore meet the location eligibility criterion of the Regional Arts Fund.
 Further to this requirement:

 - Individuals and organisations can apply for RAF Community Grants provided they are based in Tasmania and where the primary beneficiaries are Tasmanian residents

 - Only individuals can apply for a Quick Response Grant